mykelalvis/FT/Traveller/WORKING/Mongoose/Central Supply Catalogue Update 2023/Central Supply Catalog.md

 #### SPOTLIGHT

 A large electric light, usually vehicle, building or ground-mounted, although also available with a deployable tripod.
-A spotlight is a focused beam providing daytime-bright lighting in less than 30° of conical coverage to a distance of 200 metres.
+A spotlight is a focused beam providing daytime-bright lighting in less than 30° of conical coverage to a distance of 200 meters.
 A floodlight version is more suitable for area lighting and has identical mass and cost.
 At TL9 and above this light is capable of switching between spot and flood modes.
 These lights are normally attached to external power sources but have internal short-term battery storage at TL9 for up to one hour of use.
 Larger lights are available with additional range at linear increases in mass and cost.

 Item TL Effect Kg Cost
-Spotlight 5 Illuminates 30° cone to 200 metres 20 Cr200
+Spotlight 5 Illuminates 30° cone to 200 meters 20 Cr200
-Floodlight 5 Illuminates 120° cone to 100 metres 20 Cr200
+Floodlight 5 Illuminates 120° cone to 100 meters 20 Cr200
 Combination Light  9 Variable beam width, 1 hour battery life 10 Cr500

 ### GADGETS AND ESSENTIALS